chris1111/Background-Resizer/README.md

 - Created from [Script Debugger](https://latenightsw.com/)
 - Credit: Apple Image Processing System (sips)

-- Only PNG images are accept the Background must be in 1920x1080, an unlimited number of images can be dropped
+- Only PNG images are accept the Background must be in 1920x1080, only one image can be dropped

 ### The images will be resize to: